 Executive Vice President and Provost

-The Study Abroad Center will provide information about study abroad opportunities for short-term and Capstone programs.
+The Study Abroad Center will present information about on- and off-campus scholarship opportunities.

 Want a change of scenery?
 Get UNI credits at a partner university abroad for a semester.
 Listen to UNI students who have studied abroad for a semester.
 Classes are taught in English or the host country's language.
 Many major options are available.

 The Seventh Annual Graduate Student Symposium, sponsored by the Graduate College, highlights the many research and creative achievements of the graduate student community.
 Graduate faculty serve as judges for the event.
 The public viewing of the poster presentations is scheduled from 1:00-1:45 p.m. in Old Central Ballroom, Maucker Union.
 Oral presentations are scheduled from 2-4 p.m. in the Maucker Union lower level meeting rooms.
 The creative performances are scheduled in Davis Hall of the Gallagher-Bluedorn Performing Arts Center from 6-7:30 p.m.

 This showcase features talented student finalists competing for the Presser Foundation Award, the Charles and Marleta Matheson Award, the Myron and Ruth Russell Award and the People's Choice Award.
 This event is ticketed. $10 Adults, $9 Seniors, $8 non-UNI students.
 Call 319-273-4TIX.

 The Emmy Award-winning "Troubled Waters: A Mississippi River Story" tells the story of the unintended yet severe consequences of farming along the Mississippi and the efforts being taken to reverse this damage.
 America’s heartland boasts some of the world’s most productive farmland, but this bounty has come with a price.
 Excess crop fertilizers are contaminating the nation’s rivers, lakes and aquifers, while at the same time precious soil is washing away.